 Point of View

-It’s impossible to break down the creative process and not, at very least, point out the fact that point of view plays a part every single step of the way.
-It's unavoidable.
-Like it or not, your point of view is in every single decision you make.
+It’s impossible to break down the creative process and not point out that point of view exists in every decision you make.

-Fostering an understanding for differing points of view is important in understanding and having empathy in others.
+Fostering an understanding differing points of view is important in understanding and having empathy in others.
 Our world is rich with differing cultural, political, and religious points of view.
 In exercising your ability to have diverse points of view is also an exercise in understanding the diverse world around us.

-By making a choice you define your work and you define yourself as an artist.
+By making creative choices you define your work and you define yourself as an artist.
 The process of making sharp, critical choices, gives you an identity.
 The continued practice of making choices will define yourself as a unique artist with a specific point of view.